 Garlic is an easy to plant vegetable that’s perfect for beginners.
 The catch?
 If you want to eat garlic in July, you need to plant it in October.
 Unlike most vegetables, garlic should be planted in the fall instead of spring.
 But don’t worry, the process is really simple!

 In this blog post, I’ll show you what you need to know to decide each year when the best time to plant garlic is, where to get garlic, and how to plant it in a Zone 3 garden (or other cold climates) so it grows in the spring.

 If you like to watch videos instead or are more of a visual learner, here’s how I plant and harvest my garlic in raised garden beds:

 When is the right time to Plant Garlic?

 Garlic can be planted anytime after the first fall frost.
 Where I live in Saskatchewan, that tends to be around September 15th.
 Check your area’s first fall frost date and adjust accordingly.

 However, just because the first frost happens, doesn’t mean that the weather is going to stay cold!
-A week or two of unusually high temperatures can signal garlic that its time to start growing–which you definitely don’t want.
-It can be a bit tricky to find that magic window of cold weather-but-the-ground-isn’t-frozen.
+A week or two of unusually high temperatures can signal garlic that it’s time to start growing–which you definitely don’t want.
+It can be a bit tricky to find that magic window of cold weather where the ground isn’t frozen yet.

 I’ve heard of gardeners having success planting garlic anywhere from early September to late October.
 Most gardeners in my area seem to favour planting anytime from October 1st-15th.
 If you’re from another area, try to plant your garlic 2-4 weeks after the first frost date.